rex-sheridan/pdf-to-html/README.md

 # PDF to HTML OCR Converter

 A Python utility that converts scanned PDF documents into searchable HTML files using Optical Character Recognition (OCR) technology.
-The tool processes each page of the PDF, extracts text using Tesseract OCR, and generates a clean, readable HTML output.
+The tool processes each page of the PDF, extracts text using Tesseract OCR, and generates a clean, readable HTML output with intelligent paragraph formatting.

 ## Features